projectcalico/calico/master/getting-started/kubernetes/installation/hardway/configure-ip-pools.md

 canonical_url: 'https://docs.projectcalico.org/master/getting-started/kubernetes/installation/hardway/configure-ip-pools'
 ---

 A *workload* is a container or VM that {{site.prodname}} handles the virtual networking for.
-In Kubernetes, workloads are Pods.
+In Kubernetes, workloads are pods.
-A **Workload Endpoint** is the virtual network interface a workload uses to connect to the {{site.prodname}} network.
+A **workload endpoint** is the virtual network interface a workload uses to connect to the {{site.prodname}} network.

-**IP Pools** are ranges of IP addresses that {{site.prodname}} uses for **Workload Endpoints**.
+**IP pools** are ranges of IP addresses that {{site.prodname}} uses for **workload endpoints**.

 When we stood up the Kubernetes cluster, we set the Pod CIDR, which is the range of IP addresses Kubernetes thinks the pods should be in.
-Many Kubernetes components use this setting to determine if an IP belongs to a pod, so you normally want all IP Pools you configure to be subsets of the Pod CIDR.
+Many Kubernetes components use this setting to determine if an IP belongs to a pod, so you normally want all IP pools you configure to be subsets of the Pod CIDR.

-Let's define two IP Pools for use in this cluster.
+Let's define two IP pools for use in this cluster.
 You can have a production-ready {{site.prodname}} install with only a single pool, but we define two so that we can show advanced networking later in this guide.

 ```